nabilelmaa/paradgims-nbl/observable/rxjs/README.md

 - Observables can produce a stream of events
 - Observables push events whenever they want to.
 - Observable sub-observers, it’s hot, and all the obeservers in the list, share the same context(one execution context).
+### 27. Explain how `pipe()` works.
+- Returns another observable (nothing happens); just encapsulates a new plan, data hasn’t been produced yet.
+Customizing the plan with pipe, and the result is the new plan(a new observable), hence, it will produce exactly what we want.
+The advantage of pipelining is separating planning from execution.
+### 28. What is the advantage of pipelining?
+- Separating planning from execution.